Servants or Slaves?

 So which of the various nuances of meaning does the good docktor wish to convey here?
 “Not ... a free individual serving another”, or does he this time include the “voluntary notion”, or is it “an honorific term for one specially chosen and appointed to carry out the Lord’s tasks.”?
 These Bible Correcting guys are nothing if not consistently inconsistent.

-The NIV translates doulos as servants 94 times and as slave only 29 times.
-For example, look at Romans 1:1 - "Paul a servant of the Lord Jesus Christ".
-This word doulos is rendered as servant in the KJB, NKJV, NIV, RV, ASV, RSV, NRSV, the 2001 English Standard Version, and the still being made ISV 2007.
+The NIV 1982 edition translates doulos as SERVANT 94 times and as SLAVE only 29 times.
+For example, look at Romans 1:1 - "Paul a SERVANT of the Lord Jesus Christ".
+This word doulos is rendered as servant in the KJB, NKJV, NIV, RV, ASV, RSV, NRSV, the 2001-2011 English Standard Version, and the ISV 2007.

 See also Luke 2:29 where Simeon comes into the temple and takes up the child Jesus into his arms and blesses God, saying: "Lord, not lettest thou thy SERVANT (doulos) depart in peace, according to thy word: For mine eyes have seen thy salvation..."